The-Rebeckoning/prog-notes/sql/sql-notes.md

-#Subqueries
+# UPDATE

+Modify data in one or more rows of a table.
+Can modify a specific row or multiple rows

+	UPDATE table_name
+	SET column_name1=expression_1
+	WHERE search_condition
+	UPDATE inhabitant SET name = 'Reb' WHERE personid = 20

+# Subqueries

 Subquery is a SELECT coded within another SQL statement.
 Can be introduced using WHERE, HAVING, FROM or SELECT

-## Syntax
+### Syntax

 	SELECT invoice_number, invoice_date, invoice_total
 	FROM invoices